 We will ask you to return to follow-up clinics for further checks on your vital signs, to review any symptoms you might develop and more nose, throat and blood tests.
 These return visits will take place at several timepoints after vaccination and pneumococcus inoculation, as shown in the table above.
-In total, you will have 9 or 10 visits, if you have the optional fine need aspirate.
+In total, you will have 9 or 10 visits, if you have the optional fine needle aspirate visit.
+You may be asked to come in for extra visit(s) if needed for safety reasons.